March 24, 2020

 For unlisted assets, which are typically valued by an independent valuer on a quarterly basis, the speed at which the COVID-19 pandemic has impacted global investment markets has meant that existing valuations were no longer reflective of market value.

 In response, AustralianSuper has determined that it’s both necessary and prudent to revalue its unlisted asset portfolio.
-This action has been taken immediately to ensure these assets continue to be valued at fair market value and has been reflected in member balances for Friday 20 March 2020.
+This action has been taken immediately to ensure these assets continue to be valued at fair market value.
+This has been reflected in member balances for Friday 20 March 2020.

 The revaluations have resulted in an average fall in the value of unlisted assets of approximately 7.5%.
 We believe that the size of the reduction in value is appropriate for each portfolio and is modest compared to the fall in listed equity markets.